pagkly/Zed/Investopedia3/Holding Period Return (Yield) Definition.md

 Holding Period Return (Yield) Definition
 ## What Is the Holding Period Return/Yield?

-Holding period return is the [total return](https://www.investopedia.com/terms/t/totalreturn.asp) received from holding an asset or [portfolio](https://www.investopedia.com/terms/p/portfolio.asp) of assets over a period of time, known as the [holding period](https://www.investopedia.com/terms/h/holdingperiod.asp), generally expressed as a percentage.
+Holding period return is the [[total return]](https://www.investopedia.com/terms/t/totalreturn.asp) received from holding an asset or [[portfolio]](https://www.investopedia.com/terms/p/portfolio.asp) of assets over a period of time, known as the [[holding period]](https://www.investopedia.com/terms/h/holdingperiod.asp), generally expressed as a percentage.
 Holding period return is calculated on the basis of total returns from the asset or portfolio (income plus changes in value).
 It is particularly useful for comparing returns between investments held for different periods of time.

 #### Holding Period Return/Yield